yasiryagi/helpdesk/roles/validators/README.md

 - the "stash" key that will stake your funds
 - the "controller" key that you will use to operate your validator

 5. If you already have tokens, transfer the bulk to your "stash" account.
-If you don't yet have any tokens, ask in the telegram chat, and you shall receive :)
+If you don't yet have any tokens, ask in the [Discord chat](https://discord.gg/DE9UN3YpRP), and you shall receive :)

 6. Send at least 1 token to your "controller".